sorphwer/sorphwer.github.io/_posts/2020-7-25-Angular-NGRX.md

 # Why NGRX Store?

 In some cases, we need to manage the states inside a component, or even a global state to let our page render corresponding contents for users.
-NGRX uses `store` to save a current state, and component can get this live state via observeable variables. **In this way, the store isolate the state from the script of component.** The NGRX doc is [here](https://ngrx.io/guide/store).
+NGRX uses `store` to save a current state, and component can get this live state via observeable variables(from `Rxjs`. **In this way, the store isolate the state from the script of component.** The NGRX doc is [here](https://ngrx.io/guide/store).

 Traditionally, we can use a variable as a member inside our component script and make this as a state flag, our code will review this variable and change their state during life cycle.
 But, to use NGRX can bring such advantages in my opinion: